That-Cool-Coder/mesothelae/README.md

 - Users can select light-dark theme
 - Messages are now sent in markdown format, allowing formatting and code blocks
 - Users can select some basic preferences like shortcut to send

+## Server/client communication protocols

+All data in both directions will be sent in JSON format.

+## API endpoints

+As the program isn't written yet, these are the planned endpoints for the initial release.
+The url of the endpoints will be inside `/api/`.
+The fields in each In addition to the values stated under the subheadings, each of the endpoints also return two other a `status` and a `statuscode`, as stated in [Server/client communication protocols](#serverclient-communication-protocols).

+#### api/signup
+Create a new `User` object and save it in the database.

+Accepts:
+- `username` - a string that will be the `username` value of the `User` data structure (used only if users are decided to have names instead of ids)
+- `displayName`- a string that will be the `display_name` value of the `User`.
+- `password`

+Returns nothing.

+#### api/signin

+#### api/signout

 ## Data storage